Midi12/mistdumper/README.md

 ```
 -c, --config=<path> (mandatory)      Path of the config file
 -f, --format=<format> (mandatory)    The output format
+    --[no-]versioned                 Should the version be appended to file name
 executablePath                       Path of the executable to parse
 ```